 Today, take to the water at the U.S. National Whitewater Center just west of Charlotte on the Catawba River.
 The Center is the world’s largest manmade whitewater river, and the home of U.S. Olympic training and trials.

 Here, you can go whitewater rafting or kayaking, or take a more leisurely paddle in the flat water of the Catawba.
-If you want to stay dry, try the hiking and mountain bike trails or one of the largest outdoor climbing facilities in the country.
+If you want to stay dry, try the hiking and mountain bike trails, ropes courses, or one of the largest outdoor climbing facilities in the country.

 On weekends, the Whitewater Center opens its zip lines, with one that carries you over the river.
 If it’s an outdoor experience you’re looking for, you can probably find it here.